Sabudana Kheer (Indian Tapioca Pudding)

 Due to its high Instant energy, it is a favorite ingredient to use during vrat days.

-It is also a great ingredient to use in summers as it cools downs and maintains the internal body temperature.
+It is also a great ingredient to use in summer as it cools down and maintains the internal body temperature.

-Make it in a pot over the stovetop or in an instant pot as per your preference.
+You can make sago kheer in a pan over the stovetop or in an instant pot, as per your preference.
+I am sharing both processes in the post below.

 Ingredients